 This article may contain compensated links.
 See our full disclosure here

-Almost hidden among its better-known neighbors – Campania, Puglia, and Calabria – Basilicata is a small region of Italy finally getting its moment in the sun.
+Basilicata is almost hidden among its better-known neighbors – Campania, Puglia, and Calabria.
+This is a small region of Italy finally getting its moment in the sun.
 Best known for Matera, the cave city, the region’s diverse terrain means you can be sunning yourself on the beach one day and exploring hilltop towns the next.
 Our guest Karen Haid explored the region while researching her book Basilicata: Authentic Italy and joins us to share what she learned.

 Often described as the instep of Italy’s boot, Basilicata is a mountainous southern Italian region that straddles both the Tyrrhenian and Ionian coasts.
 Inhabited since prehistoric times, when you visit the region you can explore the legacy of many people who settled in this area over the centuries.
 From the Lucanians, Ancient Greeks and Romans and even Albanians, they all made their mark on Basilicata.